CURA Paper Series

 Students whose papers are accepted will have the opportunity to gain professional experience in the review and publishing processes.
 CIRS editorial staff will mentor those students to improve their writing and editing capacities, with a goal of bringing high-quality research to publication.

 Published papers will be accessible, for free, in print and electronic formats.
 They will be distributed via CIRS promotional and distribution channels, and on online academic platforms and search databases, making them widely circulated for potential citation impact.

 Who can publish a CURA paper?

 CIRS accepts papers written by GU-Q students.
-Seniors may submit a paper until the summer following their graduation.
+Seniors may submit a paper for consideration up to the summer following their graduation.

 How many papers can I submit?